AndCake/zino/README.md

 	- fetch(url, callback)
 		- url - from where to fetch some content/data?
-		- callback - function to call once successful
+		- callback(data, err) - function to call once successful

 		Do a very simple AJAX call (supports only GET).
-The response body will be handed into the callback function as it is received.
+The response body will be handed into the callback function as `data`.
+If an error occurs, the `err` parameter will be filled with the server's response status code.